Andrew Lackey

-Andrew Reid Lackey (October 29, 1983 – July 25, 2013) was a prisoner executed for the October 31, 2005 murder of Charles Newman, an eighty-year-old World War II veteran.
+Andrew Reid Lackey (October 29, 1983 – July 25, 2013) was an American convicted murderer who was executed for the October 31, 2005 murder of Charles Newman, an eighty-year-old World War II veteran.
 Lackey became the first person executed by the state of Alabama since October 20, 2011; executions had been partly slowed because of a legal dispute over the drugs being used.
 No further executions would occur in Alabama until the January 2016 execution of Christopher Brooks.

 Murder and arrest

 Lackey broke into Newman's Limestone County home on Halloween night in 2005.
 Lackey had been told by Newman's grandson that there was a vault in the home containing gold bars and cash.
 Newman made a call to 911 on the night of the murder, in which he could be heard saying, “Don’t do that,” ”Leave me alone” and “What do you want?”
 Lackey could be heard repeatedly asking, “Where’s the vault?” according to court records.
 It is believed that Newman grabbed his gun and shot Lackey, who then stabbed Newman with a knife about seventy times.
 Lackey also shot Newman in the chest with his own gun.
 Police arrived at the residence five minutes after the call was made, where they found Newman's body.

 Lackey drove to a convenience store, where he called an ambulance.
 He was taken to Huntsville Hospital and treated for the gunshot wound.
 Police received a phone call indicating that Lackey was at the hospital.
 He was taken into custody after being released from treatment.